nuintun/koa-files/README.md

 #### defer: `boolean`

-- If true, serves after `return next()`, allowing any downstream middleware to respond first. defaults to `false`.
+- If true, serves after `await next()`, allowing any downstream middleware to respond first. defaults to `false`.

 ## Example